 Staff works with its non-profit partner SHE to include additional types of acquisition, such as vacant, infill and reconstruction.
 As funding, through PI becomes available, it would be directed toward SHE CHDO acquisition rehabilitation projects, including the Lofts Project.
-The 2022 Action Plan includes the development of 11 HOME-assisted affordable rental units with the Lofts Project, 8 home repairs with the Emergency Repair & Accessibility Program, 7 mobile home repairs with the Senior Mobile Home Repair Program, and 5 First Time Homebuyer Assistance.
+The 2023 Action Plan includes the development of 11 HOME-assisted affordable rental units with the Lofts Project, and 7 mobile home repairs with the Senior Mobile Home Repair Program.